Park is closed

 • binoculars for wildlife watching

-If you are participating in the Bat Cleft guided tour, (PDF, 508.7KB) remember to bring the right equipment.
+If you are participating in the ranger-led Bat Cleft guided tour, (PDF, 513.5KB) remember to bring the right equipment.

 Opening hours

-Mount Etna Caves National Park is open 24 hours a day, year round.
-The park may be closed at times due to extreme weather or management operations, check park alerts for the latest information on national park access, closures and conditions.
+Mount Etna Caves National Park is open year-round.
+The park may be closed at times due to severe weather or management operations, sections of the park are seasonally closed for species protection.
+Check park alerts for the latest information on national park access, closures and conditions.

 Permits and fees